 "However, a period of abstinence is usually essential before moderation is practiced.
 If alcohol has caused irreparable damage to the sufferer, i.e. liver damage, the moderation should be avoided."

 "And therapists should listen to the wishes of sufferers.
-If the patient expressly shows a preference for abstinence, the therapist should not insist on moderation."
+If the client expressly shows a preference for abstinence, the therapist should not insist on moderation."

 an easier sell to this group and should be recommended."